-Best Resignation Email Example (+ Free Template, How to Write One)
+4 Best Resignation Email Examples (+ How to Write One) [Free Template]

 A resignation email is a type of informal resignation letter and resignation format.
-The email that is being sent on behalf of an employee, resigning from their position, is acting as the resignation letter.
-While most supervisors and professionals prefer a letter of resignation attached to the email, some employees prefer to simply write an email.
+The email sent on behalf of an employee resigning from their position is acting as the resignation letter.
+While most supervisors and professionals prefer a letter of resignation attached to the email, some employees prefer to write an email.

 Employees who write a resignation letter email should speak with their supervisor about their desire to submit their notice and formal resignation before sending an email or letter.
 Speaking with the direct supervisor is a softer way to “break the news” to an employer and shows respect to the current employer and job.
 The employee and supervisor will normally discuss steps in transitioning the employee out of their role, determining their notice period, deciding on their last day of employment, and speaking about goals for the next two weeks.

 During the final two weeks of employment, most managers will have transitioned all efforts and job duties to a colleague or new hire.
 They will appoint a new person to take over the responsibilities of the professional who is departing.
-On the final day of employment, the manager will perform an exit interview which provides the employee the opportunity to give feedback about the company, management, role, and more.
+On the final day of employment, the manager will perform an exit interview, which allows the employee to give feedback about the company, management, role, and more.

 Reasons for Leaving

 In most circumstances, a formal resignation letter will not require the employee to disclose their reason for resignation.
 When asked, you may want to inform your manager or colleague with one of the following:

 - Deciding to pursue a new career.

 - Deciding to pursue a new job with better benefits and compensation.